UCL/scikit-surgerydocker/docs/source/step2.md

 To create a docker image, you will need a file called `Dockerfile`.
 It contains the specifications required for your application e.g. What Python version you want to run your python application and what packages your python program is dependant on.
 Please read the `Dockerfile` in the repo for further information.

 Run the following command to create a docker image by the name `my-project`.
 **Note:** The following command will only work if you are in the same directory where the `Dockerfile` is saved.
-In our case `Dockerfile` is in the `scikits-surgerydocker' directory of the repo.
+In our case `Dockerfile` is in the `scikit-surgerydocker' directory of the repo.
+Secondly, make sure that docker application is running when running the following command.
 ```
 cd scikit-surgerydocker
 docker build -t my-project .